bockjoo/PodmanXRootD/README.md

 ## [5] A Plan for the Migration from /cmsuf/data(accessible through the regular xrootd) to /cmsuf/podman/data(accessible through the contained xrootd)
 <pre>

+Within Florida,
+1 Turn cmsio2.rc.ufl.edu into a read-only XRootD
+2 Configure cmsio machines for the XRootD podman containerization 3 Two XRootD instances need to be coexist until we migrate all to the podman XRootD 4 ports 1095 and 3121 need to be open on the cmsio machines for the read-write podman XRootD

 The overall picture of the migration will follow these steps:
 1) would disable writes to your RSE/Lustre(T2_US_Florida) storage (A CMS thing)
 2) you would copy all the data from /cmsuf/data/store to /cmsuf/podman/data/store
 3) then update storage.json (PhEDEx/storage.xml and JobConfig/site-local-config.xml) with new /cmsuf/podman/data/store
 4) re-enable writes to your RSE/Lustre storageT2_US_Florida)

-More concretely, turn cmsio2.rc.ufl.edu into a read-only XRootD and cmspodman2.rc.ufl.edu into both read adn write instance of XRootD service
 </pre>
 ## [6] Troubleshooting
 ### [6-1] Users in the user namespace (high UID/GID users) should exist to read/write files to /cmsuf/podman/data/store/? area